Skip to main content

 I say all that as an absolute fan of fantasy writing.
 From the Game of Thrones books, our era’s Lord of the Rings, to the novels of Neil Gaiman, to the Twilight series (except not that), there is a plethora of great fantasy writing being produced today.
 But if you’re looking to get into the genre or are already an aficionado with a few gaps in your reading list, classic fantasy novels are always a fine choice, as are classic mysteries, classic adventure books, and on it goes across every genre of literature.

 First, though, what is fantasy?
-Simply put, it is a story set in another world, or else in a version of our world unlike reality in many ways.
+Simply put, it is a story set in another world, or else in a version of our world, unlike reality in many ways.
 Distinct from science fiction (a genre featuring strange and amazing things that are nonetheless plausible if scarcely likely), in fantasy, author and reader alike are unbound by the limits of the possible.
-When in that boundless region a writer cobbles together powerful characters and a gripping story, the makings of a classic are at hand.
-Here are fantasy novels (or series) in which that is just what happened.
+When in that boundless region, a writer cobbles together powerful characters and a gripping story, the makings of a classic are at hand.
+Here are some of the best classic fantasy books (or series) in which that is just what happened.

 The Time Machine by H. G. Wells

 H.G.
 Wells is generally considered a science fiction author, but the world into which the protagonist of his novel propels himself is so unlike ours that this late 19th-century classic propels itself into the realm of fantasy.
-This story does not feature lots of time travel all about, but is instead centered on earth in the distant year 802,701.
-Humans still inhabit the planet (apparently we figured out global warming), but they are not the many superficially different, innately similar peoples of our world today.
+This story does not feature lots of time travel, but is instead, centered on Earth in the distant year 802,701.
+Humans still inhabit the planet (apparently, we figured out global warming), but they are not the many superficially different, innately similar peoples of our world today.
 You’ll have to read the book if you want to know who else is around other than the people called the Eloi.

 The Lord of the Rings Trilogy by J.R.R.
 Tolkien